coutinho-gabriel/coutinho-gabriel/README.md

          🔭 I'm currently looking for a vacancy.<br>
          🌱 I'm currently learning...
 Algorithms and Programming Logic.<br>
           👯 I'm looking to collaborate on ... mobile projects.<br>
           🤔 I'm looking for help with...
-React Native or Flutter<br>
+Flutter<br>
     </p>
 </div>